-There seems to be mystery and confusion surrounding a ghostwriter’s fee, so I thought I’d tackle this subject for you, upfront and head on, so that you can be armed with knowledge before reaching out to interview a ghostwriter.
+There seems to be a bit of mystery and confusion surrounding a ghostwriter’s fee.
+I get it.
+Allow me to tackle this subject for you, upfront and head on.
+That way you can be armed with knowledge before reaching out to interview a ghostwriter.

 As you will quickly discover, each ghostwriter charges differently.
 Not only do fees vary from writer to writer, but the way they calculate their fees will differ as well.